moevbiz/haus-2021/src/en/pages/program/index.md

 ## Saturday, September 4

 2 pm
-*On Bathing Culture*, a wet talk with Anna Paul
+*On Bathing Culture*, a wet talk with Anna Paul and Philipp Furtenbach

 ## Sunday, September 5